-Thank you for your interest in the Sparks Museum & Cultural Center.
+We appreciate for your interest in the Sparks Museum & Cultural Center.
 The Sparks Museum strives to make local and regional history interesting and accessible to visitors of all ages and abilities.
 The Museum continues to expand its educational programming and historical archive to better serve the community of Sparks, Nevada and preserve its history for generations to come.
 This is what you can make happen with a grant of $1,000 to $10,000 to our endowment fund, foundation or Last Chance Joe restoration.
 Your contributions will make a considerable difference to the museum.

-Your donation will make the Sparks Museum more powerful and efficient in our work to preserve local history and educate the public.
-Call Kelly Reis at 775-355-1144 to talk with her about these exciting grant opportunities.
+Your donation will make the Sparks Museum more powerful and efficient in our work topreserve local history and educate the public.
+Call Tandy Gach at the Sparks Heritage Museum (775) 355-1144 to talk about these exciting grant opportunities.
 Donations can be made online here.

-To make a grant from your Community Foundation Donor Advised Fund, call Tracy Turner at 775-333-5499 or go to www.nevadafund.org.
+To make a grant from your Community Foundation Donor Advised Fund, call Lyndsey Crossley at 775-333-5499 or go to www.nevadafund.org.